 Unlike blanket purchase orders that must be manually adjusted to stay synchronized with actual demand, which is often not possible with long lead time items, a demand-driven supply pipeline is self-adjusting.

-When actual demand is greater than the monthly usage rate and safety buffer, the next purchase order gets triggered immediately, even when other purchase orders for the item are already in progress.
-When actual demand is less than the monthly usage rate, the next purchase order is automatically delayed, which caps stock on hand and prevents over-stocking.
+When actual demand is greater than your monthly potential demand rate, the next purchase order gets triggered immediately, even when other purchase orders for the item are already in progress.
+When actual demand is less than the monthly potential demand rate, the next purchase order is automatically delayed, which caps stock on hand and prevents over-stocking.

 The pipeline ensures that any shortages are of short duration